SRW-10/cafe-webpage/README.md

 - All pages use relative paths and can be opened locally.
 - Reservations, login, and reviews are browser-side demonstrations; no data is sent to a server.
 - Reviews and the selected theme are stored only in the current browser.
-- `startpage1.html` and `startpage1.txt` are older alternate pages and may contain outdated local references.